Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-target/target-api-reference.md

 {% tab title="iOS" %}
 ### getTntId

-Gets the Target user identifier.
 The callback will be invoked to return the `tntId` value, or if no Target ID is set, `nil` is returned.

 Target returns `tntId` upon a successful call to `loadRequests` or `prefetchContent`.
 Once set in SDK, this ID is preserved between app upgrades, is saved and restored during the standard application backup process, and is removed at uninstall or when `resetExperience` API is called.